brandondrew/dotfiles/.emacs.d/nxml/readme.txt

-To install nxhtml-mode and nxml-mode you can put this in your .emacs:
+To install nxhtml-mode and nxml-mode put this in your .emacs:

    (load "your-path/autostart.el")